 If you owe $50,000 or more, the IRS will conduct a thorough financial background check via Form 433-A. You will have a unique minimum payment depending on the amount you owe and your circumstances.
 It is often wise to sell assets to pay down your taxes.
 Another key tax debt reducer: your tax refund will apply until your debt is paid off.

-If the amount you owe is in between a few thousand and $10,000, but you are in circumstances in which you cannot pay on time, consider an offer in compromise or temporary delay.
+If the amount you owe is in between a few thousand and $10,000, but you are in circumstances in which you’re unable to pay on time, consider an offer in compromise or temporary delay.
 An offer in compromise is a settlement that allows you to pay less than you actually owe.
 Apply through a 656-B. A temporary delay is what it sounds like – it gives you an extended period of time to pay, but is not the same as an installment plan.
 Your taxes are deemed not collectible until your financial situation improves.
-Proof of financial status is required, and filling out a form in the 433 series, called a Collection Information Statement.
+The IRS requires proof of financial status, and filling out a form in the 433 series, called a Collection Information Statement.

-If you can’t afford to pay your tax bill, the IRS will work with you in many ways.
+If you’re unable to pay your tax bill, the IRS will work with you in many ways.
 Evaluate which route fits your financial situation and other circumstances best.